tbrown/adventures/stories/dani-meadow-mouse/level-22.md

 <p>Soon a whiff of scent blew into the can.
 It <em>was</em> Reddy!</p>

-<p class="q">"I hope she doesn't find me," thought Dani.</p>
+<p class="q">"I hope he doesn't find me," thought Dani.</p>

 <p>It was curiosity that had brought Reddy.
-She had seen Redtail strike at something and miss.
+He had seen Redtail strike at something and miss.
 "I wonder what that was about," Reddy had thought.
 "I believe I'll go see."</p>

-<p>Now Reddy ran back and forth with her nose to the ground.
-Suddenly she stopped.
+<p>Now Reddy ran back and forth with his nose to the ground.
+Suddenly he stopped.
 "Ha!"
-She had found where Dani had run across the open place.
-Her nose led her right to the old can.
-She hopped over it, but on the other side there was no scent.
-In a flash she understood.
+He had found where Dani had run across the open place.
+His nose led him right to the old can.
+He hopped over it, but on the other side there was no scent.
+In a flash he understood.
 Dani was hiding inside!</p>

-<p class="q">"I've got you this time!" she snarled, sniffing at the opening.</p>
+<p class="q">"I've got you this time!" he snarled, sniffing at the opening.</p>

-<h2 id="ch24"><a href="#ch24"><span>XXIV</span> Reddy Fox Loses Her Temper</a></h2>
+<h2 id="ch24"><a href="#ch24"><span>XXIV</span> Reddy Fox Loses His Temper</a></h2>

-<p>Reddy had found Dani, and she was in no hurry.
-She lay down to peep into the can.</p>
+<p>Reddy had found Dani, and he was in no hurry.
+He lay down to peep into the can.</p>

-<p class="q">"I've got you this time, Miss Smarty," she taunted.
+<p class="q">"I've got you this time, Miss Smarty," he taunted.
 "What are you going to do about it?"</p>

 <p>Dani didn't answer.
 She was too frightened.
 But she was thinking hard.
 She had been in tight places before.
 Something might happen.
 Anyway, Reddy still had to get her out of this can.</p>

 <p>Reddy spent a long time saying scary things.
-At last she decided to end it.
-She thrust her nose into the opening, but it was too small.
-She only scratched it on the sharp edges.</p>
+At last he decided to end it.
+He thrust his nose into the opening, but it was too small.
+He only scratched it on the sharp edges.</p>

 <p class="q">"I'll pull you out," said Reddy, thrusting in a paw.</p>

 <p>Dani bit it hard!
 Reddy yelped and pulled it out.
-She tried the other paw.
+He tried the other paw.
 Dani bit that one even harder!
 Reddy danced with pain and anger.
-Then she lost her temper.</p>
+Then he lost his temper.</p>

-<p>She hit the can, and away it rolled with Dani inside.
-She hit it again and again, batting it this way and that.
-She was so angry she didn't notice where she was knocking it.</p>
+<p>He hit the can, and away it rolled with Dani inside.
+He hit it again and again, batting it this way and that.
+He was so angry he didn't notice where he was knocking it.</p>

-<p>Finally she sent it spinning into the long grass on the far side of the open place—right near one of Dani's private paths.
+<p>Finally he sent it spinning into the long grass on the far side of the open place—right near one of Dani's private paths.
 Like a flash, Dani was out and running.
 She dodged into one path, then another, and reached a tangle of barbed wire where she was safe.</p>

 <p class="q">"Whew!" said Dani.
 "That was the closest yet!
 But I guess I'll get that special grass seed after all."</p>

 <p>And she did.
-While to this day, Reddy Fox wonders how Dani got out of that can without her knowing it.</p>
+While to this day, Reddy Fox wonders how Dani got out of that can without his knowing it.</p>

 <blockquote>
   <p>And so you see what temper does<br>